 Fires were placed along the north approach to the shrine.

 Hatsumode in the daytime

-Generally speaking, the first three days of a new year is considered most suitable for the Hatsumode.
-In the daytime, the number of visitors is smaller in the morning than the afternoon.
+Generally speaking, the first three days of a new year is considered to be best suitable for the Hatsumode.
+The number of visitors is smaller in the morning than in the afternoon.